Improved description of nuclear charge radii: Global trends beyond $N=28$ shell closure: Conclusions

-However, a high interest is that the local variations of charge radii along isotonic chains.
+However, a high interest is the local variations of charge radii along isotonic chains.
 In our calculations, the abrupt change of nuclear charge radii across $Z=28$ is evidently shown along $N=28$ isotonic chain, but this could be weakened across $Z=20$.
-Along $N=32$ and $34$ isotones, the abrupt increases of charge radii are also predicted across the proton number $Z=22$, but later with a lower slope.
+Along $N=32$ and $34$ isotones, the abrupt increases of charge radii are also predicted across the proton number $Z=22$, but the latter with a lower slope.
 In potassium and calcium isotopes, $N=32$ possesses the magicity in the view of relative stable binding properties.
 However, the shrinking phenomena cannot be observed in charge radii of nuclei with featuring $N=32$.
 Our results suggest that the trend of changes in charge radii is almost linear from potassium $(Z=19)$ to titanium $(Z=22)$.
-This is consistent with the Ref.~\cite{PhysRevC.98.024310} where the signature of $N=32$ sub-shell closure is not identified across V ($Z=23$) and even higher proton numbers.
+This is consistent with the Ref.~\cite{PhysRevC.98.024310} where the signature of $N=32$ sub-shell closure is not identified across V ($Z=23$) and nucleus with higher proton numbers.
 The same scenario can also be observed along $N=34$ isotonic chain, but more available results are needed.
 An indication of the robustness of a new shell closure may be identified from these aspects.

 An available description of the nuclear size can provide access to understand new physics beyond standard model~\cite{RevModPhys.90.025008} and serve as input quantities in astrophysical study~\cite{ARNOULD2020103766}.
 As demonstrated in Ref.~\cite{Perera:2023hnv}, proton-neutron interaction is responsible for the fine structure of charge radii.
-In our calculations, the unpaired neutron-proton correlation is tentatively incorporated into the root-mean square charge radii formula.
+In our calculations, the unpaired neutron-proton correlation is tentatively incorporated into the root-mean-square charge radii formula.
 The overestimated odd-even staggering in charge radii are definitely improved by this modified formula.
+Although this modified formula can reproduce the local variations of nuclear charge radii, the self-consistently microscopic form is urgently required.
 It is known that the linear relationship between the difference of the charge radii of mirror nuclei and nuclear symmetry energy can be used to inspect the isovector forces~\cite{PhysRevLett.130.032501,PhysRevC.97.014314}.
 Therefore, more available models are needed in describing nuclear size and more data about the charge radii of mirror partner nuclei are required in experiments.